 Ozempic can cause nausea, but it shouldn’t stop you from taking the medication.
 All GLP-1 side effects, including nausea, typically improve as your body adjusts to the medication.
 In the meantime, starting on a lower dose, eating smaller portions, avoiding trigger foods, and taking over-the-counter medications or natural remedies can help relieve nausea.

 If your nausea is severe and interfering with your daily life, professional help may be the best next step.
 At Dietitian Live, our licensed dietitians can help you understand your symptoms and how to effectively reduce nausea.
 We can work with you to set up an eating plan that helps minimize your GLP-1 side effects and allows you to thrive on your new medication.
+Additionally, consulting a dietitian can be beneficial for weight management.
 Book an appointment for nausea relief today!

 Covered by most insurance plans.